nominbold/nominbold.github.io/essays/coronavirus.md

 classes, UH Manoa has <a href="https://www.hawaii.edu/tutor/index.php" target="_blank">online tutors</a>
 available through myUH

-### *More time for myself*
-Even though, what's happening right now is not a happy matter, I think students are getting more sleep, which is very important.
-Before the quarantine started, I used to bus to school and work, which is slow and has long travel time.
-Now, I don't have to do all that, and I have more time to study and do my homework.
+### *Stay home college student?*
+Even though, what's happening right now is not a happy matter, there has been good changes in my college life.
+Even though most of my classes were either inverted or online, I still went out to work and campus to get resource.
+I have to admit that getting ready to go out and the travel time from point A to point B wasted lots of time for me as a college students.
+(I'm sure it's not the same for people who don't do makeup or live on campus.)

+#### *Getting more sleep*
+Because of the quarantine, as a college student, I am getting more sleep, which helps me a lot with studying for a longer time.
-Basically, there's no time wasted unless I decide to do nothing.
+When I'm out, there's no time to take a nap or rest for a bit.
-I started working out at home, which was not at all possible when I had school, work, and homework piled one after another.
-Also, I can take a nap whenever I want, which helps me with studying for a longer time.
-I cook my own meal instead of not eating anything throughout the day.
-My back used to hurt a lot because I carried a heavy bag all day, but I don't have to anymore, so my back pain went away.
+The biggest advantage of staying home all day is that I am able to rest whenever I need to rather than only resting when I get home at night.
+Getting more sleep is helping me with focus and understanding things more easily.

+#### *No time wasted*
+For sure, because I don't have to worry about travel time and time spent getting ready to go out, I spend most of my time studying or doing homework, which helps me stay on schedule in terms of due dates for homework.
+Pretty much, no time is wasted unless I decide to do nothing.

+#### *Working out at home*
+When I had work, school, and homework piled one after another, it was almost impossible to find time to work out.
+I know that working out helps me stay healthy and produce more white cells >> which is very important right now because of coronavirus since we have no vaccine and all we have is our immune system.
+Since there is more time, it's easy for me to work out when I wake up or before I go to sleep.
+There are many resource on the internet for working out at home, without the need for special gadgets.

+#### *No more back pain*
+Everyday before the quarantine, I used to carry heavy bag all day, which causes me to have back pain at the end of the day.
+It was hard to deal with because I have no other option but to carry my laptop and notebooks to write things down.
+Now, since I don't have to leave home, all of my things are on my desk all the time, and I don't have to carry my heavy bag at all.
+And, my back pain instantly went away after few days.
+I remember that my back pain would bother me when I try to focus on homework or lecture, and now since there is no pain, I can focus without a hassle.
+I really like it.

+#### *Actually eating*
+As a college student, I had no time to eat.
+I was always on the go, and it was just me and my water bottle all day.
+Now, I can eat throughout the day and I'm feeling physical changes in my body.
+Though I know it's hard to be a college student, it can be improved by how the school works.
+As we are locked in our homes, we are starting to notice that many things can be virtual without the need of physical presence.
+Some lectures can be taught through online, and school still can function with the help of internet.

 ### *Overall, stay home and stay safe!*
 <img class="ui huge centered rounded image" src="/images/doctors.jpg">